Haha Hear Hear

 demos so I decided to book into Darkland’s studios (Fontaines D.C, Coolio,

-Damien Dempsey, Denzel Curry) and work on a few tracks with a producer, and all
+Damien Dempsey, Denzel Curry) and work on a few tracks with producer, and all

 a handful of high energy gritty post punk rock songs.”